FOR IMMEDIATE RELEASE

 I have been a RN for over 20yrs & have never been to such an inspiring medical conference.
 To inspire is the secret & Y’all provided GREAT inspiration & knowledge this weekend.

-We have an autoimmune disorder that runs in our family & I have just started to explain this to Trevor (my son; one of y’alls scholars) over the past 6 months.
+We have an autoimmune disorder that runs in our family & I have just started to explain this to Trevor (my son; one of y’alls delegates) over the past 6 months.
 Trevor & I are HLA-B27 positive.
 I have been diagnosed with Ankylosing Spondylitis (AS) & reactive arthritis.
 My father had severe AS & ended up paralyzed, with T10-11 injury after having aortic valve surgery.
 Following stem cell research offered my father fascination & hope.
 He passed away in 2007.
 Genetic research has offered my family knowledge, insight & choices.
 Certain bacterial and viral infections can trigger an HLA-B27 positive person to have auto-immune disorders/disease.

 With warm & heart felt thanks for all y’all gave our children over the past 3 days.
 Please thank all your speakers and feel free to forward this letter.
 Your speaker line up truly touched our lives and the children Richard gathered at this congress will especially impact my family’s future health.
 It is a bright future after this weekend.
 Y’all were Absolutely Excellent!

 I had the privilege of attending the conference the past three days and consider it one of the best experiences of my life.
 Thank you!